dsc-courses/dsc10-2023-fa/syllabus.md

 ### Pretest

 DSC 10’s only prerequisite is high school algebra.
 In order to gauge your preparedness for the type of math you’ll see in this class, you should work through the practice problems on this [pretest](https://practice.dsc10.com/pretest/).
 You will not submit this pretest, and it will not be graded, but it will help you identify any gaps in your background knowledge and it will teach you some useful test-taking skills.
+We'll release solutions to the pretest on Monday of Week 1.

 ---